DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 - In the Container software library tile, verify your entitlement on the View library page, and then go to *Get entitlement key* to retrieve the key.

 #### b.
-Create a pull secret by running a kubectl create secret command.
+Create a pull secret by running the kubectl create secret command.

 ```console
 kubectl create secret docker-registry my-odm-docker-registry --docker-server=cp.icr.io \
     --docker-username=cp --docker-password="<ENTITLEMENT_KEY>" --docker-email=<USER_EMAIL>
 ```

-where:
+Where:
 * <ENTITLEMENT_KEY> is the entitlement key from the previous step.
 Make sure you enclose the key in double-quotes.
 * <USER_EMAIL> is the email address associated with your IBMid.